The Territorial Imperative: Controversy

 the innate and universal attributes of animal life, whereas cultural anthropologists who detect a fundamental discontinuity between mankind and other zoological species are just impervious to the revolutionary ideas of Darwinism which have reverberated throughout all the life sciences apart from their own.

 In 1968, two years after the publication of The Territorial Imperative, Ashley Montagu organized fourteen scientists to write essays in opposition to Ardrey's work (and the similarly aligned work of Konrad Lorenz, On Aggression).
 That volume became Man and Aggression.
-Montagu would eventually edit another volume in opposition to Ardrey, and the increasingly heated debate served to further stir popular interest in human origins.
+Montagu would eventually edit another volume in opposition to Ardrey, and the increasingly heated debate stirred popular interest in human origins.
 By Carmel Schrire's account, "Ashley Montagu edited two collections of writings aimed at countering the views of both Ardrey and Konrad Lorenz. ...
 Despite this, Ardrey's popularity did not flag, and his writings opened the fields of paleoanthropology, ethnology, and anthropology to a wide readership."

 The opposition of these two viewpoints became a major theme in the social science of the time.
 Robin Fox, who authored The Imperial Animal (1972) with Lionel Tiger, wrote of the opposition:

 I was a great friend of Robert Ardrey, and had been known publicly to defend his name and honor from the assault of the anti-Ardreyites, including Ashley Montagu. ...
 Ashley Montagu always carefully distanced himself from what he thought were our erroneous conclusions about human aggression.
 We returned the favor, even calling him and his school "the Christian Scientists of anthropology" for their refusal to accept the reality of human evil: that it was an essential part of being human and could not be just wished away.
 We in turn were included eventually among the villains in his "new litany of innate depravity."
 And so it went.

 Some essays in the Montagu volume, as well as much other criticism of Ardrey's work, claimed that, because it asserted the role of instinctual aggression in determining man's behavior, his work excused aggression or saw the human as innately evil.
-Ardrey insistently refuted these critiques, claiming instead that an awareness of human nature was necessary to truly pursue civilization.
+Ardrey differed, claiming instead that an awareness of human nature was necessary to truly pursue civilization.
 For example, Ardrey, in a 1971 Penthouse interview, asserted "I don't think human beings are that bad at all—I think they are absolutely marvellous.
 We've got to stop kidding ourselves, stop lying to ourselves, living with a delusion about ourselves."

+Criticism

+A 1966 review by Edmund Leach said Ardrey was "a mine of scientific-sounding misinformation" and his book was "noisy and foolish".